amzn/style-dictionary/docs/tokens.md

 ## Defining design tokens

-Style properties files can included inline in the configuration, or be written in separate files.
+Design token files can included inline in the configuration, or be written in separate files.
 Style Dictionary supports these languages for design token files:

 * JSON
 * [JSON5](https://json5.org)
 * CommonJS modules
 * Potentially any language with [custom parsers](#customfileparsers)

-Properties can be defined *inline* in the Style Dictionary configuration, or in files.
+Tokens can be defined *inline* in the Style Dictionary configuration, or in files.
 You can add a `properties` object to your Style Dictionary configuration like this:

 ```javascript
 // config.js